rajeevphysics/Obsidian-MathMatter/Notes/Nuclear Physics/Nuclear Energy & Binding Energy.md

 >[!summary]
 Nuclear binding energy is amount of energy needed to hold atomic structures together or to pull them aparat.
 Simple nuclear energy is from the protons and nutrons inside the nucleous.
 # Assumption and Prior Knowledge
+This note assumes you know this prior knowledge expressed in an example.

 For a particle like this: $$  _{Z}^{A}\textrm{C} $$
 $A_0 = Z + N$
 A (# nucleons)